 All appliances are delivered to Airstream Inc. with indepth owner's manuals.
 Those manuals are included in the delivery case supplied by your dealer.
-The manuals may contain warnings, cautions, and operating instruction that should be read and followed before operating the appliances.
+The manuals contain warnings, cautions, and operating instruction that should be read and followed before operating the appliances.

 The information contained in the appliances manuals supersedes any information contained in the Airstream Trailer Owner's Manual on appliances.
-If you believe contradictory information on appliances is contained in this manual, or If any appliance manual(s) have not been provided with your trailer, contact your dealer, the respective appliance manufacturer, or Airstream Customer Service at 937-596-6111 or write:
+If you believe contradictory information on appliances is contained in this manual, or If any appliance manual(s) have not been provided with your trailer, contact your dealer, the respective appliance manufacturer, or Airstream Customer Service by emailing support@airstream.com, by calling 937-596-6111, or by writing to: